Is Meta Becoming "Myanmar's Northern Region-Like"?

 It is reported that the U.S. Securities and Exchange Commission (SEC) has launched an investigation into Meta's placement of financial fraud ads.

-Just the previous week, Meta unexpectedly raised the lower limit of its full - year total expense range by $2 billion, naturally aiming to continue expanding the construction of its AI data centers.
+Just the previous week, Meta unexpectedly raised the lower limit of its annual total expense range by $2 billion, naturally aiming to continue expanding the construction of its AI data centers.
 Meanwhile, Meta's cash flow in the third quarter plummeted, leaving only 72.1 billion yuan.

 (Source: Wind)

-The dismal financial report data caused Meta's stock price to plummet by more than 11% on that day.
-In the following five trading days, the decline was nearly 20%, and its current market value is approximately $1.57 trillion.
+The dismal earnings data caused Meta's stock price to plunge by more than 11% on that day, and it fell by nearly 20% in the following five trading days.
+Its current market value is approximately $1.57 trillion.

 01 Instagram Sells the Most Expensive Ads